 9. Implementation Resources & Support

-If a well-managed project with clear objectives is a key drivers of project success, then a close second would be a good start to the process itself.
+If a well-managed project with clear objectives is a key driver of project success, then a close second would be a good start to the process itself.
 Nothing like hitting the ground running.

 Just as projects without good leadership and clear objectives will most likely fail, projects that are not implemented well will likely struggle to meet your needs and eventually wither.